FlashFinance/MultiChainFlashLoan/README.md

-# MCL-FlashloanDemo
+# MCL-Flashloan

-Make sure there's some BNB token deposited into Demo smart contract to be paid as flashloan fee.
+Make sure there's some BNB token deposited into smart contract to be paid as flashloan fee.